-- Try local drives first, then network (Default)
+- Try local drives first, and then network (default)

 - Try network only

 - Try local drives only

-- Try network first, then local drives
+- Try network first, and then local drives

-Note: This option is not supported on this product.
-To change the boot order use the Configuration/Setup utility.
-See "Using the Configuration/Setup Utility program" on page 11 for more information.
+Attention: This option is not supported on this product.
+To change the boot order, use the Configuration/Setup Utility program.
+See, "Using the Configuration/Setup Utility program" on page 11 for more information.